• Do you want to live and work in the United Kingdom, but you are not a British resident and don’t have any family ties there?

 Please note that sometimes you might want to tailor your CV to match a particular job.

 If you apply for different roles or sectors, you should highlight the most relevant experience and omit others.
 You can present your experience in a better light by slightly changing your perspective.

-You should not treat your CV as a place to tell your whole life story.
+It would be best if you did not treat your CV as a place to tell your whole life story.

-If you feel like your high school job at a café is worth mentioning because it taught you a valuable skill needed to perform a job you apply for, then mention it, otherwise, leave it.
+If you feel like your high school job at a café is worth mentioning because it taught you a valuable skill needed to perform a job you apply for, then mention it.
+Otherwise, leave it.

 Only put the most relevant work experience and skills.

-A cover letter, also known as a letter of application, is a document that you enclose with your CV.
+A cover letter, also known as a letter of application, is a document you enclose with your CV.

 It is intended to provide detailed information on why you are a qualified candidate for the job and why your employer should hire you.